Voice Search Optimisation for UK Businesses:

 Estimated reading time: 8 minutes

-According to Search Engine Journal research, a notable proportion of consumers in the UK use voice assistants daily.
+A notable proportion of consumers in the UK use voice assistants daily.
 When someone says “Alexa, find me a plumber near me who can come today” or “Hey Google, what’s the best accountant in Manchester,” your business either appears or it doesn’t.
 There’s no second page with voice search—assistants provide one answer, maybe three at most.

 For UK small businesses serving local customers, voice search represents either tremendous opportunity or complete invisibility.
 Businesses preparing for voice search now will be far more visible in local discovery.
 Those that delay risk losing high-intent customers to competitors who are easier to find verbally.